saidaHF/saidaHF/README.md

 I like to overcome myself, I learn from my mistakes and I like be able to help others.
 I believe that teamwork is essential to carry out any project.
 I decided switch sector and study programming, because science and technology are my passion.

+- 🌙 **Fun fact:** Marie Curie is my inspiration, and we were born the same day!